eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     based on the outcome of the evaluation of the embedded disclosure policy.
 User approval is described in [Section 6.6.3.4](#6634-wallet-instance-obtains-user-approval-for-presenting-attributes).

-Subsequently, after the Wallet Instance presents the selected attributes from the PID or attestation to the Relying Party Instance by sending a response to the request, the Relying Party validates the response.
+Subsequently, after the Wallet Unit presents the selected attributes from the PID or attestation to the Relying Party Instance by sending a response to the request, the Relying Party validates the response.
 The following trust relationships are established: